Overdoes on heroin at McDonald's Playplace

 Tamica Jeffers, Robert Palmer face endangering children charges in a pre-trial scheduled for March 13, 2014 (Photo: Hamilton County Municipal Court)

-CINCINNATI -- An Indiana couple was taken to jail after they admitted to taking heroin and overdosing outside a McDonald's restaurant in Green Township while their children played nearby and one of the two was set to appear in Hamilton County court Wednesday for trial, but their trial was continued until April 7.
+CINCINNATI -- An Indiana couple was taken to jail after they admitted to taking heroin and overdosing outside a McDonald's restaurant in Green Township while their children played nearby.

 They collapsed in front of their two children, according to Green Twp. police.